 A structurally altered X chromosome can also be the cause.
 Furthermore, there might be chromosomal mosaicisms with inconspicuous or conspicuous cells (e.g., 46, XX/45, X0), but these have a less pronounced clinical manifestation.

-While the occurrence of Turner syndrome does not correlate with the age of the mother, an older age of the father possibly plays a role for the development of the disease.
+While the occurrence of Turner syndrome does not correlate with the age of the mother, the older age of the father possibly plays a role in the development of the disease.

 Symptoms and clinical presentation of Turner syndrome

 Individuals with Turner syndrome have both a female phenotype as well as a female psychosexual identity.
 Cardinal symptoms are primary amenorrhea and short stature (143–147 cm).
 Patients are infertile and have sexual infantilism (hypoplastic female genitalia due to the lack of hormonal stimulation).
 While the gonads initially develop normally, they start to degenerate and fibrose in the 3rd month of pregnancy; from which moment on, the ovaries only exist as fibrous tissue, called streak gonads.

 - Lymphedema on the back of hands and feet (in 1st weeks of life)

 - Shield chest with widely spaced nipples and funnel chest